Home Info Appenzell Mountain Dog

 Life Cycles & Lifestyle :

 Appenzellers do not need much grooming.
 Brushing the dog once in a week to get rid of the dead and loose hair is sufficient.
-The dog has a double coat with the outer coat being thick, short and shining.
+The dog has a double coat, featuring a thick, short, and glossy outer layer.
 The dogs usually live up to 15 years of age but not more than that.

 Facts :